 She organized and coordinated summer schools and workshops in Sudan, Algeria and Italy, maturing an extensive experience in stakeholders and decision makers engagement.
 Silvia has been the project manager of Climathon, Cost-ADAPT and PLACES projects, funded by Climate-Kic.

-Silvia contributed to the National Adaptation Strategy (special chapter on the Po river basin district) and to the National Adaptation Plan (chapter on water resources).
+Silvia contributed to the National Adaptation Strategy (special chapter on the Po river basin district) and to the National Adaptation Plan (chapter on water resources) in Italy.